ilikeikers/sleeperSpider/README.md

 I'm still working on updating this to work well.
 This is a learning project more than it is a useful one.
 It uses sqlite3 for the database, and this is my first time actively working with a database.
 That has been a fun project, but it has taken me awhile to wrap my head around how tables are supposed to interact with eachother and normalize them appropriately.
 It still has a long way to go, and
-I'm not exactly sure if the adding of columns to a table on the fly will be best practice in the future.

 This is also a huge upgrade from the previous project in that it uses the public api instead of relying on scraping tables off the web.